-Procedure Process Adopted Criteria
+Process Adopted Criteria

 a.
-Selec ction/Appointme ent
+Selection/Appointmen nt

-(i) Executive Directors Nomination and Election Nomination: As provided in the Company's By-laws and CG Manual, the following are the criteria:

-As prescribed in the Company's Bylaws, nomination for the election of directors may be made by the Board as well as by any shareholder entitled to vote for the election of directors if such shareholder complies with the following:
+(i) Executive Directors Nomination and Election Nomination: As prescribed in the Company's Bylaws, nomination for the election of directors may be made by the Board as well as by any shareholder entitled to vote for the election of directors if such shareholder complies with the following: As provided in the Company's By-laws and CG Manual, the following are the criteria: Qualifications: He shall hold at least five thousand (5,000) shares of stock of the Company;

 - Nominations shall be received by the Chairman of the Board of Directors (which nominations may be sent to such Chairman in care of the Secretary of the Corporation), on or before January 20 or at such earlier or later date that the Board may fix.
-(As amended on March 25, 1999). - Each nomination shall set forth (i) the name, age, business address and, known, residence address of each nominee, (ii) the principal occupation or employment of each such nominee, (iii) the number of shares of stock of the Corporation which are beneficially owned by each such nominee, and (iv) the interest and positions held by each nominee in other corporations.
-In addition, the shareholder makina nomination shall promptly provide any other information reasonably requested by the Corporation.
+(As amended on March 25, 1999). - Each nomination shall set forth (i) the name, age, business address and, known, residence address of each nominee, (ii) the principal occupation or employment of each such nominee, (iii) the number of shares of stock of the Corporation which are beneficially owned by each such nominee, and (iv) the interest and positions held by nominee in each other corporations.
+In addition, the shareholder making such nomination shall promptly provide any other information reasonably requested by the Corporation.

-The Board, by a majority vote unless a greater majority is required under this By-Laws, its may, in discretion, determine and declare that a nomination was not made in accordance with the foregoing procedures, and/or that a nominee is qualified for election as Director under this By-Laws and if the Board should so determine, the defective nomination and the nomination of a disaualified person shall be disregarded.
-(As amended on 28 September
+The Board, by a majority vote unless a greater majority is required under this By-Laws, discretion, in its may, determine and declare that a nomination was not made in accordance with the foregoing procedures, and/or that a nominee is qualified for election as Director under this By-Laws and if the Board should so determine, the defective nomination and the nomination of a disqualified person shall be disregarded.
+(As amended on 28 September 1994).